cds-snc/gcds-docs/src/en/page-templates/basic/basic.md

 - Text

 The Basic Page template includes:
-- A clear heading hierarchy you can use to structure your content logically for everyone, including people using assistive technologies, by following Heading guidance.
+- A clear heading hierarchy you can use to structure your content logically for everyone, including people using assistive technologies, by following <gcds-link href="{{ links.heading }}">Heading</gcds-link> guidance.
-- GC Design System **tokens** meet level AA of the Web Content Accessibility Guidelines (WCAG 2.1) colour contrast standards for text and interactive elements and level AAA for both tap targets and visual presentation.
+- GC Design System **tokens** meet level AA of the <gcds-link href="{{ links.wcag }}" external>Web Content Accessibility Guidelines (WCAG 2.1)</gcds-link> colour contrast standards for text and interactive elements and level AAA for both tap targets and visual presentation.